 People may avoid spending on these areas because they perceive that it will be very expensive.
 As with anything, you could use the label “value” to justify lots of ridiculous spending.
-No one needs to spend hundreds of dollars a month to accomplish this.
+No one needs to spend hundreds of dollars a month in order to prioritize marriage.

 Here are 5 ways we spend on our marriage, and three price-points that should satisfy anyone

 Before having kids, we jaunted around the world when we wanted to and could hang out alone at home.
 Now we’re in full-time parenting mode and quality time has to be planned ahead–and away.
 So we escape alone together for a night or two once a year.
 If you can pull it off twice a year, even better!

 We are very grateful to my mom for babysitting for the weekend of our 11th anniversary this year.
 Getting an overnight sitter isn’t the easiest task for some, but it’s worth the effort if at all possible.
 More on that below.

 The $$$$ way: Dinner at the city’s fanciest steakhouse, tickets to the best show in town, and drinks at a posh bar afterward.
 Pay full-price for nice hotel.
 (Seriously, this is not a terrible way to spend your money once a year.)